Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 10. Click the Finish button on the lower right corner.
 Your application is now provisioned.
 11. Click on the Configure tab of your application
 12. Find "the application is multi-tenant" switch and flip it to yes.
 Hit the Save button from the command bar.
 12. Scroll down to the bottom of the page, to the section Permissions to other applications".
-On the Windows Azure Active Directory row, open the Delegated Permissions combo box and select "Enable sign-on and read users' profiles".
+On the Azure Active Directory row, open the Delegated Permissions combo box and select "Enable sign-on and read users' profiles".
 Hit Save again.

 Don't close the browser yet, as we will still need to work with the portal for few more steps.